ckormanyos/gamma_f77/README.md

 $$17 ! = 355,687,428,096,000 \text{.}$$

 CI runs on Ubuntu and MacOS using `g++`.
-On these runners, the correct numerical results are verified on OS-level to full $33$ decimal digit precision using the program `grep`.
+Correct numerical results are verified on the OS-level up to the full $33$ decimal digit precision using `grep`.

 The program can also be compiled and executed at this [short link](https://godbolt.org/z/Y3zdd6zd6)